 Where do I take an exam?

-Professional Designation and LUTCF® students must test at a testing center and pay a testing fee for each exam.
+The College does not require you to utilize a testing center for testing.
+However, if you meet the requirements to obtain State Insurance CE, and plan on using the course for State Insurance CE credit, you must test at a testing center and pay a testing fee for each exam.
 After paying your testing fee to the College, you should contact the testing center directly to schedule your exam.
 For more information click the Testing Center tab.

 Can I use a calculator on the exam?